 After plating his recipe, the man found that his formerly tarnished pot fairly sparkled.
 Being a chemist, he quickly ruled out magic and set out to discover what it was that made rhubarb such a superior cleaning agent.

 BKF MORE Spray Foam is safe to be used on stainless steel, tile, porcelain (think: my washing machine), ceramic, fiberglass, aluminum, copper, brass, chrome, and glass.
-As for the “MORE” in its name, that covers Mineral deposits, Oily residues, Rust stains and Everyday grime.
+As for the “MORE” in its name, it is an acronym for mineral deposits, oily residues, rust stains and everyday grime.
 Get it?

-Bar Keepers Friend MORE Spray + Foam is available online and in the cleaning products aisle of home improvement store like Home Depot.
+Bar Keepers Friend MORE Spray + Foam is available online and in the cleaning products aisle of home improvement store like Home Depot, Lowes, and Ace Hardware.

 And now for the important fine print: